-Overview: About 25 miles northwest of downtown Dallas in north central Texas, comfortable, friendly Lewisville has doubled in size during the last decade.
-It started out in the 1840s and began to grow once the railroad arrived in the 1880s.
-Then when 29,000-acre Lewisville Lake was created by the completion of Lewisville Dam in 1954, Lewisville began attracting families, white collar workers and retirees.
+Overview: Along the shores of 29,000-acre Lewisville Lake about 25 miles northwest of downtown Dallas in north central Texas, comfortable, friendly Lewisville started out in the 1840s and began to grow once the railroad arrived in the 1880s.
+When the lake was created with the construction of Lewisville Dam in 1954, Lewisville began attracting families, white collar workers and retirees.

 Climate: The humid subtropical climate means hot, moist summers and mild winters.
 In summer, temperatures reach the 80s and 90s.
 Winters usually bring temperatures in the 40s, 50s and 60s.
 On average, the city receives 30 inches of rain per year, and it has been known to rain for days.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Public Transit: Yes